There is no tapas dinner without a plateful of charred green pimientos de Padron! These fried padron peppers are much easier to prepare than it looks.

 - Rinse the fresh padron peppers well under cold running tap water and let them drain well.

-- Keep stir frying the peppers for 5 to 6 minutes until they start to blister and go soft.
+Keep stir frying the peppers for 5 to 6 minutes until they start to blister and become soft.

 - Take the pan off the heat and scoop the fried pepper on a clean serving plate.
 Sprinkle with extra coarse salt and serve hot.